teamatldocker/jira/README.md

 Java JVM memory settings are applied by manipulating properties inside the `setenv.sh` file and this image can set those properties for you.

-The following example applies the [minimum memory for Jira 8.0+](https://confluence.atlassian.com/adminjira/preparing-for-jira-8-0-955171967.html#PreparingforJira8.0-mem) of 2048 megabytes and 8192 megabytes.
+The following example applies the [minimum memory for Jira 8.0+](https://confluence.atlassian.com/adminjira/preparing-for-jira-8-0-955171967.html#PreparingforJira8.0-mem) of 2048 megabytes and a maximum of 8192 megabytes.

-The correct properties from the Atlassian documentation are `JVM_MINIMUM_MEMORY` and `JVM_MAXIMUM_MEMORY`
+The correct properties from the Atlassian documentation are:
+- `JVM_MINIMUM_MEMORY`
+- `JVM_MAXIMUM_MEMORY`

 The image will set those properties, if you precede the property name with `SETENV_`.